Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Trade-off Studies for Algorithms and --- Numbers of Directions and Levels, Sample Sizes, and Computational Cost

-We simulate 20 different data sets for each combination of the parameters.
-The mean and standard deviation (in parenthese) of the runtime across the 20 simulations are presented in Table \ref{table: runtime of Algorithm 1}.
-The source code for the runtime study is publically available online through the link provided at the end of the paper.
-The runtime study is conducted on a computer with an AMD Ryzen 7 5800H processor running at 3200 MHz using 16 GB of RAM, running Windows version 21H2.
+The source code for the this study is publically available online through the link provided in the ``Software Availability" section.
+This study is conducted on a computer with an AMD Ryzen 7 5800H processor running at 3200 MHz using 16 GB of RAM, running Windows version 21H2.